choyiny/mobile-wizard/README.md

 Players can save their data or change their nickname through authenticating with Firebase.

-In addition to the healthbar shown in the host screen, 2D sprites corresponding with the action made by each player will also be shown.
+In addition to the healthbar shown in the host screen, 2D sprites corresponding with the action made by each player will also be shown. (strike, throw, defense, hit, death)

 Error tracking with Sentry.
+PWA-ify frontend Angular app.

 ## Technologies
 - [Flask](http://flask.pocoo.org/) - Backend Webserver.